Hussein-Noureddine/Karpool-Mobile-Application/README.md

 # Karpool-Mobile-Application
-Ridesharing mobile application with a public website promiting the app
+Karpool is a ridesharing mobile application for both iOS and Android users.
+It also comes with a public website promiting the app and allowing simple account management features.